 - Prospective students are urged to discuss admission and tentative course schedules, including prerequisite courses, with the program coordinator.

-A personal interview with the program coordinator is recommended, and an interview may be requested by the coordinator.
+- A personal interview with University College staff is recommended, and an interview may be requested by the Program Coordinator or Director of Admissions.

 University College in collaboration with the Washington University School of Medicine, and more specifically, the Center for Applied Research Sciences and the Institute of Clinical & Translational Sciences, review completed applications and make admissions decisions on a rolling basis.
 The process typically takes four to six weeks, and so we urge applicants to submit their materials by the following schedule in order to ensure a timely decision: mid-November for spring; mid-April for summer; mid-July for fall.
 If you plan to apply for federal financial aid, please note that this process can take six to eight weeks.
 It is suggested that applicants begin by completing their FAFSA at the time of application.
 For additional information about Financial Aid and step-by-step Financial Aid application instructions, click here.
 Qualified students may take up to six units on a non-degree basis.